mukeshcodeshere/portfolio_assignment01/README.md

-# Curiosity Global Exchange

-Curiosity Global Exchange aims to improve liquidity between traditional financial instruments (FICC) and cryptocurrencies.
+# Derivatives Portfolio Assignment

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites